Skip to content

 Who Owns Reporting Each Metric

-Tie this back to your responsibility matrix from Section 3.
+Tie this back to your responsibility matrix from Part 3.
 Every metric needs an owner who's responsible for tracking it and reporting it.

 Maintenance Coordinator owns: